zmitton/merkle-mountain-range/README.md

  <!-- 5 - New `_getLeafIndex(nodeIndex)` and `NewPosition(positionIndex)` functions -->
  - `Digests` has been deprecated (now `_Digests`) because it doesn't belong in this repo.
 You should include your own hash function package.
 If it does not have the required function signature - i.e: `<buffer>` in `<buffer>` out, then you will have to wrap in in one that does before using it.
 The digest functions used in Flyclient will be available through a seperate "flyclient" npm package.

+ - Added support for LevelDb based databases with optional "key prefix" for data name spacing

 ### Merkle Proofs & Serialization Format